asraparadise/asraparadise.github.io/_commands/suggestions.md

 | reject               | Reject a suggestion                                           | `/reject [messageID] [response]`       |

-We want your feedback!
+## 👨‍💻 We want your feedback!

 Request features for the bot with the following command.

-## 👨‍💻 How can I request features?

-To request a feature for the bot use the following command:

 `/botsuggest [suggestion]`